dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

   fmt.Println(s) // "left foot, right foot"
   fmt.Println(t) // "left foot"
 ```
-Since strings are immutable, constructions that try to modify a string’s data in place are not allowed:
+Since strings are immutable, constructions that try to modify a string's data in place are not allowed:
 ```go
   s[0] = 'L' // compile error: cannot assign to s[0]
 ```